IS4ID_Hero

 Upcoming Sessions

-Wednesday, March 28, 2025 , 12:00 - 1:00 p.m. at the Medical College of Wisconsin Milwaukee Campus CTSI M1300 Nucleating Conference Room (located on the first floor of the Medical Education Building, just past the Hub Cafe).
+Wednesday, May 28, 2025 , 12:00 - 1:15 p.m. at the Medical College of Wisconsin Milwaukee Campus CTSI M1300 Nucleating Conference Room (located on the first floor of the Medical Education Building, just past the Hub Cafe) or via Zoom.
 Light refreshments will be available.